igrigorik/http-2/README.md

 This implementation makes no assumptions as how the data is delivered: it could be a regular Ruby TCP socket, your custom eventloop, or whatever other transport you wish to use - e.g. ZeroMQ, [avian carriers](http://www.ietf.org/rfc/rfc1149.txt), etc.

-Your code is responsible for feeding data into the parser, which performs all of the necessary HTTP 2 decoding, state management and the rest, and vice versa, the parser will emit bytes (encoded HTTP 2 frames) that you can then route to the destination.
+Your code is responsible for feeding data into the parser, which performs all of the necessary HTTP/2 decoding, state management and the rest, and vice versa, the parser will emit bytes (encoded HTTP/2 frames) that you can then route to the destination.
 Roughly, this works as follows:

 ```ruby
 require 'http/2'